grafana/writers-toolkit/docs/sources/write/image-guidelines/index.md

 ## Image and diagram guidelines

 Images and diagrams can complement text, enabling readers to quickly grasp a concept and visualize complex processes in a simplified way.
-For example, in Grafana blog posts, pictures or diagrams can add visual interest and capture the reader's attention.
+For example, in Grafana blog posts, pictures, or diagrams can add visual interest and capture the reader's attention.
 However, because translation services and tools for the visually impaired don't interpret or translate images well, avoid using images to replace text.

 ### When to use images and diagrams